Chapter 8 - Just a Small Bite

 "Two men, of course."

-Tammo turned toward her and took her face in his hands and whispered, "Ignore all these crazies; this was just a place I thought would loosen us nerds up.
-I'm only interested in you."
+Tammo turned toward her and captured her face in his hands, whispering, "Ignore these beautiful freaks; this was merely a venue I thought would strip away our professional facades.
+I hunger only for you."

-Tammo put his arm around her and steered her to a dimly lit triangular alcove at the side of the theater.
-The eight-foot walls, like those in an art exhibit, formed a semi-private space about the size of a small three-sided closet.
-Inside it was dark, and a small bench seat was attached to the back wall about three feet up from the floor.
-He whispered something to Sara, but she could only hear fragments over the pounding music.
-He pushed his mouth to her ear.
-Words were pouring like a stream.
-Something—the alcohol, she guessed—heightened the sound and sensations.
-The words echoed and sounded like hard rain falling on her face—wet, tight, lips, death.
+Tammo encircled her with his arm and steered her toward a dimly lit triangular alcove carved into the theater's side like a confessional booth.
+Eight-foot walls formed a semi-private chamber about the size of a vertical coffin.
+Inside, darkness reigned, and a small bench seat was mounted to the back wall three feet above the floor like an altar.
+He whispered something to Sara, but she could only catch fragments over the pounding tribal rhythm.
+He pressed his mouth to her ear like a vampire seeking the jugular.
+Words poured like molten metal—something about the alcohol, she assumed—heightening every sensation until reality became fluid.
+The words echoed and sounded like torrential rain falling on her face—wet, tight, lips, death.
 Did he say death?
 She wasn't sure, but her back arched and she reached for his face as if compelled to touch him—to move her hands all over him.

 "Do we have an agreement?"

-What did he say?
-Words swam in her head and mixed with the alcohol and sexual high, and she thought for a moment she should leave, but he took her waist and pressed himself against her while pushing her dress up toward her waist.
-Wet breath was on her neck and shock waves ran down her spine.
-She thought she felt a small bite on her neck, but there was no pain—only pleasure.
-Every inch of him was firm as she reached around his backside and pulled him into her.
+What agreement had he proposed?
+Words swam in her head and mixed with the alcohol and sexual high, and she thought for a moment she should get out of there, but he grabbed her waist and pressed himself against her while pushing her dress up toward her waist.
+His breath was scalding against her throat and electrical shocks cascaded down her vertebrae.
+She thought she felt sharp teeth pierce her neck, but there was no pain—only exquisite pleasure.
+Every inch of him was rigid as marble as she reached around his muscled back and pulled him deeper into her, sealing whatever dark bargain they had struck.